karollynecosta/aws_solutions_architect-associate/README.md

 Custom event buses: for your own app
 Event buses can be accessed by other Aws accounts
 Rules: how to process the events

+Amazon EventBridge is recommended when you want to build an application that reacts to events from SaaS applications and/or AWS services.
+Amazon EventBridge is the only event-based service that integrates directly with third-party SaaS partners.
 ```

 Aws CloudTrail: